You can find our full list of preferred and recommended caterers here.

 If your caterer has a catering endorsement, they are permitted to sell and serve beverage alcohol.
 The caterer must provide the venue with a copy of the catering endorsement 10 days prior to the event.
 In all cases, the permit must be posted at the event.

-Yes, but they must be SmartServe certified and are not allowed to drink alcohol during the event.
+Authorization to use your friends or volunteers to staff the bar is addressed on a case-by-case basis.
+Inquire with your venue contact.
+Please note that bartenders must be SmartServe certified and are not allowed to drink alcohol during the event.
 We will require a copy of their SmartServe certificate prior to the event.

 No. Artscape Wychwood Barns is located in a residential community and has artists and their families living on site; as such we adhere to a strict Good Neighbour Policy.
 Events may not run past 10:00 pm from Sunday–Wednesday and 11:00 pm from Thursday–Saturday.
 This policy is non-negotiable.
+We abide by the City of Toronto dB regulations.

 Yes, the building is fully accessible.
 There is barrier-free access to the building from Christie and Wychwood Streets and an elevator located near the central stairs in Barn 3.
 Accessible washrooms and drinking fountains can be found on the ground floor.